AgentTorch/AgentTorch/README.md

 To install python3.8, follow these tutorials for [Mac](https://www.laptopmag.com/how-to/install-python-on-macos) and [Ubuntu](https://linux.how2shout.com/install-python-3-9-or-3-8-on-ubuntu-22-04-lts-jammy-jellyfish/) respectively.
 To install pip, follow these tutorials for [Mac](https://phoenixnap.com/kb/install-pip-mac) and [Ubuntu](https://linuxize.com/post/how-to-install-pip-on-ubuntu-20.04/) respectively.

 > Step 2: Install pytorch and pytorch geometric.
 We recommend using Pytorch 2.0 and corresponding Pytorch geometric bindings.
+We recommend following the guides for [offical pytorch install](https://pytorch.org/get-started/locally/) and [official pytorch-geometric install](https://github.com/pyg-team/pytorch_geometric#pytorch-20).
+We summarize the commands below:

 Mac:
 ```